IuraGaitur/FindDifference/README.md

   	* **Barbaros Nicolae** has the responsibility to:
   		- create the sketch for aplication
       - dissable window resize option
-      - get the screen coordonates
+      - get screen coordonates
+      - get mouse coordonates
       - implement the algorithm of finding the differences
       - add SFX